Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 ## Compatibility
 - Ready for v11 version.

+## v11.306.5
+- fix the problem with Monk's little details and opaque windows.

 ## v11.306.4
 - New option with a toggle for conditions in circle.
 - Fix Buff icons appearance, They're circle again